anodiamadm/microservice003-crud-student-profile/README.md

 ### GET :: api/address/
-	countries :: List all countries - to populate dropdowns in the frontend states :: List all states of given country - to populate dropdowns in the frontend towns :: List all towns of given state - to populate dropdowns in the frontend suburbs :: List all suburbs of given town - to populate dropdowns in the frontend
+	countries :: List all countries - to populate dropdowns in the frontend states(BigInt country_id) :: List all states of given country - to populate dropdowns in the frontend towns(BigInt state_id) :: List all towns of given state - to populate dropdowns in the frontend suburbs(BigInt town_id) :: List all suburbs of given town - to populate dropdowns in the frontend